GoogleCloudPlatform/k8s-stackdriver/custom-metrics-stackdriver-adapter/examples/prometheus-to-sd/README.md

 ### Option1.
 Prometheus dummy exporter

-A simple prometheus-dummy-exporter component exposes a single prometheus metric with a constant value.
+A simple prometheus-dummy-exporter component exposes a single Prometheus metric with a constant value.
 The metric name and value can be passed in via flags.
 There is also a flag to configure the port on which the metrics are served.